 Kabbage has a Net Promoter score of 75/100 — which indicates positive word of mouth and customers’ willingness to recommend the loan service — and an a 9.1/10 rating on TrustPilot, with 81.3 percent five-star reviews.
 The majority of users find Kabbage quick and easy to use, with a user-friendly website and mobile app and excellent customer service.
 Some users report technical issues with identity verification and banking connectivity in the application process.

 Kabbage’s customer service gets rave reviews for being helpful, courteous and knowledgeable.
 Most of the complaints are generally related to high monthly payments and the front-loaded fees and not specifically about the lending service itself.
 Overall, customers praise Kabbage for its speed, minimal need for paperwork and convenience of use.

 The terms and conditions vary from lender to lender, so you’ll want to compare to find one that suits your specific business needs.
-If your company just needs a modest boost in funds, Kabbage could be the right solution for your small business.
+See our review of Credible here.
+If your company just needs a modest boost in funds, Kabbage loans could be the right solution for your small business.